knpuniversity/symfony2-series/knpu/installation.rst

 Directory Structure
 -------------------

-Without writing any coding, we already have a working project.
-Yea, I know, it's kinda lame and boring now, but id *does* have the normal directory structure.
+Without writing any code, we already have a working project.
+Yea, I know, it's kinda lame and boring now, but it *does* have the normal directory structure.

 app